Duccaa/Razni_Sass_projekti/README.md

 sass --watch scss:css

-Note: you must be in the folder where the scss and css folders are
+Note: when running this command you must be in the folder where the scss and css folders are